ossec/archive-ossec.github.io-archive/README.md

 This site is built with Sphinx using the code base in ossec.github.io/_project.
 To visit the finished website, go to http://ossec.github.io.
-Most of the website shoudl remain the same over time except when have in OSSEC releases or want to add a blog entry.
+Most of the website should remain the same over time except when have in OSSEC releases or want to add a blog entry.
+After cloning or forking this repo, follow these instructions to revise teh website content for downloads or blogs.

 ## Updating the Downloads page